cocos/cocos-docs/en/advanced-topics/engine-customization.md

 The adaptation layer code for the **WeChat Mini Games** and **QQ Play** is located in the `weapp-adapter` and `qqplay-adapter` in the `resources/builtin` directory.

 - The customization of this part of the code does not require any compilation operations.
 - Engine-level adaptation work, please complete in the appropriate engine directory.

+If you want to learn more about mini game adapter, please refer to [Mini Game Documentation](https://developers.weixin.qq.com/minigame/en/dev/guide/best-practice/adapter.html) for details.

 ## 4 JSB Workflow (JavaScript Binding)